zephyrproject-rtos/zephyr/doc/guides/dts/howtos.rst

 Set devicetree overlays
 ***********************

-You can set devicetree overlays that the C preprocessor must include in the build using one of the following methods, listed in order of priority.
-The first method detected by the C preprocessor will make it ignore all the later methods in the list.
+You can set devicetree overlays that the build system must include in the build using one of the following methods, listed in order of priority.
+The first method detected will make it ignore all the later methods in the list.

 1. Using the :makevar:`DTC_OVERLAY_FILE` CMake variable.
 You can use the CMake variable :makevar:`DTC_OVERLAY_FILE` to list the overlays, using spaces or